Revolution641/Virtual-Machines-in-Browser/README.md

 https://now.gg/play/uncube/7074/now Emulates an Android system in your browser.
 Usable on mobile, let's you install APK's for testing within the virtual chrome browser.

+Collab VM: https://computernewb.com/collab-vm/ Let's many people "collaborate" on a virtual machine.
+NOT RECOMMENDED FOR PRIVACY.